AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2015-08-27-Calling-Rust-From-Ruby.md

 Outside that, our function is a regular [Rust][Rust] function that does it's thing.

 # Compile in a slightly different way
-Now that the [Rust][Rust] code is exposed for external consumption, we need to ensure our binary is compiled in a manner Ruby can accept, specifically a dynamic library.
-You can do this two ways, below I'm doing it through Cargo and a `toml` file.
+Now that your [Rust][Rust] code is exposed prepared properly, we need to ensure we compile in a manner Ruby can accept, specifically a dynamic library.
+You can do this two ways, the command line or a Cargo toml file.
+I'm doing it through Cargo and a `toml` file below

 {% highlight toml %}